aws/aws-eks-best-practices/content/security.md

 + **Service Mesh**.
 Encryption in transit can also be implemented with a service mesh like App Mesh, Linkerd v2, and Istio.
 Currently, App Mesh supports [TLS encryption](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual-node-tls.html) with a private certificate issued by ACM or a certificate stored on the local file system of the virtual node.
 Linkerd and Istio both have support for mTLS which adds another layer of security through mutual exchange and validation of certificates.

 ## Encryption at rest
 There are 3 different AWS-native storage options you can use with Kubernetes: EBS, EFS, and FSx for Lustre.
-All 3 offer encryption at rest using a service managed key or a customer managed key (CMK).
+All 3 offer encryption at rest using a service managed key or a customer master key (CMK).
 For EBS you can use the in-tree storage driver or the [EBS CSI driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver).
 Both include parameters for encrypting volumes and supplying a CMK.
 For EFS, you can use the [EFS CSI driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver), however, unlike EBS, the EFS CSI driver does not support dynamic provisioning.
 If you want to use EFS with EKS, you will need to provision and configure at-rest encryption for the file system prior to creating a PV.
 For further information about EFS file encryption, please refer to [Encrypting Data at Rest](https://docs.aws.amazon.com/efs/latest/ug/encryption-at-rest.html).
 Besides offering at-rest encryption, EFS and FSx for Lustre include an option for encrypting data in transit.
 FSx for Luster does this by default.
 For EFS, you can add transport encryption by adding the `tls` parameter to `mountOptions` in your PV as in this example:
 ```
 apiVersion: v1
 kind: PersistentVolume